wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getblockheightbytxhash.md

 ---
-title: ont:getblockheightbytxhash \[WebSocket\]
+title: ont:getblockheightbytxhash - Ontology
-description: Fetch block height using given transaction hash.
+description: Example code for the ont:getblockheightbytxhash ws method. Сomplete guide on how to use ont:getblockheightbytxhash ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters